openbraininstitute/neuroagent/backend/eval/input/platform_explore/user.md

-Where can I find the simulation section in the platform ?
+where to find the explore button